Graduate Student Affiliates

 Sananda Sahoo

-Sananda Sahoo is a Ph.D. candidate in Media Studies at the Faculty of Information and Media Studies, the University of Western Ontario, Canada.
+Sananda Sahoo is a Lecturer and University Fellow and UNC Asheville.
 She looks at the intersections of public, public space, and digital infrastructures.
 Her previous research includes political posters and platforms, Internet shutdowns, sites of violence in the digital sphere, data imaginaries in colonial and democratic India, and colonial narratives in photographs and memoirs by women.

 Headshot of Mariana Sánchez Santos